mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

   - Multimedia playback software for Macintosh / Windows developed by Apple
   - You can watch videos without the help of special hardware devices.
   - Real-time streaming support
-  - Scalability (QuickTime VR that implements virtual reality is also possible)
+  - Scalability (QuickTime VR that implements virtual reality is also possible.)

 #### MPEG